gibsonPhillips/final_project-Webware/README.md

 ## User Instructions

 ## Technologies
-- Cookies
+- Cookies - implemented cookies to allow users to log on and stay logged on for the session
-- Express
+- Express - implemented express to help handle the server side JS
-- Express-handlebars
+- Express-handlebars - implemented for login pages
-- Mongodb
+- Mongodb - User information (username, password, name, email, inbox, id, followers, owned events) and shows (date, time, description)
-- HTML
+- HTML - Structure of pages
-- CSS
+- CSS - Styling of pages
-- JS
+- JS - Used for dynamic behavior and client/server interations
-- Fontawesome
+- Fontawesome - Icons to link to the clubs social media accounts
-- Github
+- Github - code organization and collaboration
-- Glitch
+- Glitch - final deployment of project

 ## Challenges